 Disabled children from birth to age 18 may collect SSI.
-Children may also be eligible for SSI until the age of 22 if disabled and attending school.
+Children may also be eligible for SSI until the age of 22 if disabled and going to school.

 When determining eligibility, SSA reviews the income, resources, and size of the family to determine financial eligibility.
 SSI is not a medical insurance program, however in many states, once a child is determined to be SSI eligible, they are also eligible for Medicaid.

 Many childhood cancers also fall under a category called "compassionate allowance diagnosis (CAL)."
 This means that the condition obviously meets disability standards.
 A compassionate allowance diagnosis can help to fast-track the approval process.
 Several pediatric cancers meet compassion allowance requirements including acute leukemia, grade III/IV astrocytoma, bilateral retinoblastoma, pediatric lymphoblastic lymphoma, pediatric lymphoma, neuroblastoma with distant metastases/recurrences, chondrosarcoma, Ewing sarcoma, hepatoblastoma, medulloblastoma, osteosarcoma, and aplastic anemia.
 A complete list of CAL conditions may be viewed online at https://www.ssa.gov/compassionateallowances/conditions.htm.
 If your child meets compassionate allowance requirements be sure to state this on every phone call and communication with SSA.

 There are strict income requirements for SSI eligibility.
 This is called deeming.
 SSA assumes that a portion of the parent's income and resources are available to the child.
 Deemed income for the parents and other children living in the home helps the SSA determine if the child meets SSI income and resource requirements.